 Camping at Smith Rock

 Pay camping is available eight miles from the state park at Skull Hollow campground (call for directions).
-There is no running water; the restrooms are outhouses.
-Skull Hollow campground charges $5 per night regardless of group size, so if you have a large group this could save money.
-Additionally, fires are permitted, and most sites have picnic tables.
+There is no running water, but there are picnic tables and fire pits.
+The restrooms are outhouses.
+Skull Hollow campground charges $10 per night for a single site (up to six people), plus $5 for extra vehicles, so if you have a larger group this could save money.

 Smith Rock Weather